awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-container.md

 See [Environment properties and other software settings](environments-cfg-softwaresettings.md) for more information\.

-### Configuring an Amazon Linux AMI \(preceding Amazon Linux 2\) Go environment<a name="create-deploy-python-container-console.alami"></a>

-The following console software configuration categories are supported only on an Elastic Beanstalk Go environment that uses an Amazon Linux AMI platform version \(preceding Amazon Linux 2\)\.

-#### Static files<a name="python-platform-staticfiles"></a>

-To improve performance, you can configure the proxy server to serve static files \(for example, HTML or images\) from a set of directories inside your web application\.
-When the proxy server receives a request for a file under the specified path, it serves the file directly instead of routing the request to your application\.
-You can set the virtual path and directory mappings in the **Static Files** section of the **Modify software** configuration page\.

-For details about configuring static files using the Elastic Beanstalk console, see [Serving static files](environment-cfg-staticfiles.md)\.

-By default, the proxy server in a Python environment serves any files in a folder named `static` at the `/static` path\.
-For example, if your application source contains a file named `logo.png` in a folder named `static`, the proxy server serves it to users at `subdomain.elasticbeanstalk.com/static/logo.png`\.
-You can configure additional mappings as explained in this section\.

 ## Python configuration namespaces<a name="python-namespaces"></a>

 You can use a [configuration file](ebextensions.md) to set configuration options and perform other instance configuration tasks during deployments\.
 Configuration options can be defined by the Elastic Beanstalk service or the platform that you use and are organized into *namespaces*\.

-The Python platform defines options in the `aws:elasticbeanstalk:container:python:staticfiles` and `aws:elasticbeanstalk:container:python` namespaces\.
-The following example configuration file specifies configuration option settings to create an environment property named `DJANGO_SETTINGS_MODULE`, a static files option that maps a directory named `staticimages` to the path `/images`, and additional settings in the `[aws:elasticbeanstalk:container:python](command-options-specific.md#command-options-python)` namespace\.
+The Python platform defines options in the `aws:elasticbeanstalk:environment:proxy:staticfiles` and `aws:elasticbeanstalk:container:python` namespaces\.

+The following example configuration file specifies configuration option settings to create an environment property named `DJANGO_SETTINGS_MODULE`, two static files options that map a directory named `statichtml` to the path `/html` and a directory named `staticimages` to the path `/images`, and additional settings in the `[aws:elasticbeanstalk:container:python](command-options-specific.md#command-options-python)` namespace\.
 This namespace contains options that let you specify the location of the WSGI script in your source code, and the number of threads and processes to run in WSGI\.

 ```
 option_settings:
   aws:elasticbeanstalk:application:environment:
     DJANGO_SETTINGS_MODULE: production.settings
-  aws:elasticbeanstalk:container:python:staticfiles:
+  aws:elasticbeanstalk:environment:proxy:staticfiles:
     /html: statichtml
     /images: staticimages
   aws:elasticbeanstalk:container:python: